Subspecialities in Obstetrics and Gynecology

 Hospitalist Fellowship Program

-Winthrop University Hospital established a unique 1-year OB/GYN Hospitalist Fellowship that started July 1, 2013 and is the first OB/Gyn Hospitalist fellowship in New York.
-The Department of Ob/Gyn at Winthrop University Hospital has already established a successful Ob/Gyn hospitalist program since 2010 under the Directorship of Dr. Joseph Cioffi.
+NYU Winthrop Hospital established a unique 1-year OB/GYN Hospitalist Fellowship that started July 1, 2013 and is the first OB/Gyn Hospitalist fellowship in New York.
+The Department of Ob/Gyn at NYU Winthrop Hospital has already established a successful Ob/Gyn hospitalist program since 2010 under the Directorship of Dr. Joseph Cioffi.
 The program provides the fellow with the experience in managing daily obstetric and gynecologic conditions and emergencies, working closely with the residents.

-In August 2010 we opened Winthrop Women’s Wellness Center (WWW), an Article 28 clinic in Hempstead, NY.
+In August 2010 we opened NYU Winthrop Women’s Wellness Center (WWW), an Article 28 clinic in Hempstead, NY.
 The clinic provides comprehensive prenatal care including education, social work and nutritional support as well as gynecological care.
 There are approximately 500 visits to WWW each month.
 This office serves as the residents’ continuity clinic, where they follow patients throughout their pregnancies and manage gynecological pathologies.
 At WWW residents take ownership of their patients and actively participate in outpatient procedures such as colposcopy, endometrial biopsy and IUD or Implanon placements.